 Too often, too much emphasis is placed on the forecasting element of cash management.
 CMS Analytics’ mathematical approach to cash management takes an independent view of your network’s opportunities and constraints.
 By optimising the entire cash supply chain, CMS Analytics achieves industry-leading cost and efficiency benefits.

 Maximising Key Metrics

 The efficiency of an ATM network can be the determining factor in profitability.
 We don’t stifle profitability by setting targets to key metrics such as residual percentages.
 Positive metrics should be a consequence of efficient cash management rather than a driver.
-Our customers experience industry-leading cash utilization and residual metrics.
+Our customers experience industry-leading cash utilisation and residual metrics.

 A Streamlined Process and Intensive MI

 Cash management costs typically occupy 25-40% of an ATM operation’s cost base, therefore ensuring these costs are optimised should be a priority.
 Not only is it important to ensure that the total cash management costs are minimised for the network, but also the three main constituents of cash management costs (CIT, note supply, and interest) are balanced.
 Disproportional costs can greatly impact the efficiency of a network and make it more difficult to adapt to changes in external factors.
 Our mathematicians constantly optimise the costs within your network, measure their impact on profitability and analyse future cost scenarios.